pointwisegmbh/locarta-public-docs/android/docs/index.md

 ### 6) Push notifications

-If you're using Google Cloud Messaging for sending push notifications to your application please call the special method to split Locarta SDK's notifications and yours:
+If you're using Google Cloud Messaging for sending push notifications to your application please call the special method to split the SDK's notifications from yours:

 ```java
    LocartaSdk.handleMessage(Bundle bundle);
 ```

-So your receive could look like that:
+So your receiver should look something like this:

 ```java
 public class AppGcmListenerService extends GcmListenerService {